Tailus-UI/themer/packages/components/button/README.md

 ## Usage

-To use the button object, first import the package:
+To use the button object, first install the theme package:

+`npm install @tailus/themer-button`

+Then import the package

 `import { button } from "@tailus/themer-button";`